LibraryCarpentry/lc-git/episodes/02-getting-started.md

 {: .output}

 If we are using colourised output, we will see that the filename has changed colour (from red to green).
-Git also tells us that there is a new file to be committed but, before we do that, let's make some changes.
+Git also tells us that there is a new file to be committed but, before we do that, let's add some text to the file.

-Open index.md with any text editor (e.g. Notepad on Windows or TextEdit on Mac OSX) and enter "# Hello, world!".
+We will open the file `index.md` with any text editor we have at hand (e.g. Notepad on Windows or TextEdit on Mac OSX) and enter `# Hello, world!`.
 The hash character is one way of writing a header with Markdown.
-Now, save the file within your text editor and check if git has spotted the changes.
+Now, let's save the file within the text editor and check if Git has spotted the changes.

 ~~~
 $ git status
 ~~~
 {: .bash}

-Open the file in nano or another text editor.

-We should now be able to add some text to our text file.
-For now, let's just write 'hello world'.
-If we try `git status` again.
-We should get the following message

 ~~~
+On branch master

+Initial commit

+Changes to be committed:
+  (use "git rm --cached <file>..." to unstage)

+	new file:   index.md

 Changes not staged for commit:
   (use "git add <file>..." to update what will be committed)
   (use "git checkout -- <file>..." to discard changes in working directory)

 	modified:   index.md
 ~~~
 {: .output}

-This lets us know that git has indeed spotted the changes to our file but that it hasn't yet staged them, so let's add the file to the staging area again.
+This lets us know that git has indeed spotted the changes to our file, but that it hasn't yet staged them, so let's add the new version of the file to the staging area.

 ~~~
 $ git add index.md
 ~~~
 {: .bash}

-We can now **commit** our first changes.
+Now we are ready to  **commit** our first changes.
 Commit is similar to 'saving' a file to Git.
 However, compared to saving, a commit provides a lot more information about the changes we have made, and this information will remain visible to us later.